 This is a list of the therapists who provide The Analytic Network.
-They are all fully qualified members of their professional associations and are registered by either UKCP or BPC, and abide by the codes of ethics and practice of their member organisations and registering bodies.
+They are all fully qualified members of their professional associations and are registered by either UKCP, BPC or equivalent and abide by the codes of ethics and practice of their member organisations and registering bodies.

 IGAP & UKCP registered